Varela Project: Black Spring (2003)

 The Cuban government dismissed the Varela Project and its petition.
 The Cuban government said that the project was part of a "counterrevolutionary" plot and "strategy of subversion against Cuba" orchestrated by the United States and the U.S. Interests Section in Havana.

 In March 2003, Cuba arrested 75 human rights activists and dissidents, including 25 members of the Varela Project, on a variety of charges.
-The dissidents were sentenced in public trials to prison terms of between 6 to 28 years for "mercenary activities and other acts against the independence or territorial integrity of the state".
+The dissidents were sentenced in public trials to prison terms of between 6 and 28 years for "mercenary activities and other acts against the independence or territorial integrity of the state".
 Amnesty International said it was concerned that the 75 jailed activists may be prisoners of conscience who were imprisoned for their non-violent advocacy for democracy.
 According to the US State Department, many of those arrested had no access to attorneys until the day of their trial, which was by a judge subordinate to the Communist Party.
 The United Nations High Commissioner for Human Rights expressed concern regarding the arrests and summary trials.